 This program features focused birding trips lead by professional guide Bryan Calk and educational presentations by AgriLife Extension faculty.
-Learn to Bird is hosted on the McKenna Ranch in northern Val Verde County where the Hill Country meets West Texas, home to a wide variety of birds!
+In 2021, Learn to Bird will be hosted in TWO locations!
+Learn to Bird West will take place on the McKenna Ranch in northern Val Verde County, and the new Learn to Bird East will be held at Long Acres Ranch in Fort Bend County, just outside Richmond.

 - Space is limited!
 Learn to Bird is capped at 11 participants.
 At least 6 participants must register for the program to be held.